turingschool/curriculum/source/projects/jsblogger.markdown

 With that, a long Iteration 3 is complete!

-## I4: Installing Plugins
+## I4: A Few Gems

 In this iteration we'll learn how to take advantage of the many plugins and libraries available to quickly add features to your application.
-First we'll work with *paperclip*, a library that manages file attachments and uploading.
+First we'll work with `paperclip`, a library that manages file attachments and uploading.

 ### Using the *Gemfile* to Setup a RubyGem